Skip to main content

 GridRows and columnsYesMost general-purpose layouts, forms, dashboards

-DockPanelEdges (top, bottom, left, right) + fillYesApp shells with header, sidebar, and content area
+DockPanelEdges (top, bottom, left, right) and fillYesApp shells with header, sidebar, and content area

-StackPanelSingle line (vertical or horizontal)Partially (stretches perpendicular, scrolls along)Toolbars, menus, simple lists of controls
+StackPanelSingle line (vertical or horizontal)Partial (stretches perpendicular, scrolls along)Toolbars, menus, simple series of controls

 WrapPanelSequential with line wrappingYesTag clouds, icon grids, responsive item collections